 Hakubutsu-kan, Ueno Park, Tokyo, c.
 1910

 “The Kyoto Imperial Museum of 1895, now part of the Kyoto National Museum, deserves to rank with the Bank of Japan as one of the finest remaining examples of mid-Meiji architecture.
-Like Tatsuno’s bank, the museum maintains its original function and marks an important step in Japan’s development of an independent modern architecture.
+Like [Kingo] Tatsuno’s bank, the museum maintains its original function and marks an important step in Japan’s development of an independent modern architecture.

 “The exterior, a commanding mass of red brick trimmed with white granite, is often described as neo-Baroque with touches of neoclassicism … Above it rises a cavetto roof, the largest of the seven mansards that give the building the air of Second Empire Paris.
 The museum is one of the most impressively sites of all Meiji buildings, with a spacious lawn and reflecting pool in front and a decorative west entrance gate.